brodieaustin/poisoned-well-novel/poisoned-well.md

 "I do not know.
 Where are we?"
 The girl looked around.

 "Come with me, let's get out of this wagon."
 Manan reached out for her and girl flinched away.
 "It's okay.
-I wo not hurt you."
+I will not hurt you."

 "But I might hurt you."